davidsowerby/takkan/docs/user-guide/precept-script.md

 ## Introduction

-The Precept Script describes the Widgets to use and their layout.
+The Precept Script, `PScript`, defines the presentation of any pages supplied by Precept - Precept can be used for just part of an app if required.

 It combines with the [Precept Schema](precept-schema.md) to connect presentation to data.

 It also uses the [Precept Schema](precept-schema.md) to define validation, and user permissions.
 During the build process, Precept uses these permissions to decide whether or not to enable editing / viewing of data.